vipul2802/o365hq.com/content/services/Full Cutover G Suite to Office 365 Migration.md

 provided for an additional fee.

-This service offers a simple, secure, and cost-effective way to migrate to Office 365, including email, contacts, calendars, tasks, files, and data.
+This service offers a simple, secure, and cost-effective way to migrate to Microsoft 365, including email, contacts, calendars, tasks, files, and data.

 ### Prerequisites

-1. You must have an Office 365 tenant with Exchange Online licenses
+1. You must have a Microsoft 365 tenant with Exchange Online licenses
 2. You must have access to your email domain DNS zone
 3. You must have admin access to G Suite
 4. The source must be a paid version of Google Drive; free Google Drive